 Emirati Kanduras are mostly white though there are other variations like brown, beige, grey, etc. In Saudi Arabia, the Kandura is also called a Thawb.
 Their style varies from country to country.

 You can distinguish Emirati Kanduras from others because Emirati ones are collarless and have unobtrusive embroidery on the sleeves.
-Another distinguishing factor of is the long twisted piece of cloth with a tassel at the end.
-This ornament made of the same material as the Kandura which dangles out of Kandura’s neck is called Al Farukhah.
+Another distinguishing factor is the long twisted piece of cloth with a tassel at the end.
+This ornament made of the same material as the Kandura, which dangles out of Kandura’s neck, is called Al Farukhah.

 Gutras and Shemaghs

 Emirati men wear Gutra as the headdress.
 It is an integral part of their traditional Emirati clothing.
 Gutra, which is a square piece of scarf, protects their head and face from the scorching heat of the desert.
 They would also cover their faces with it when the dust is too high.
 Agal is used to hold the Gutra on the head.

 There is another variation to Gutra called Shemagh.
 While Gutras are made of white cotton with a smooth finish, Shemags have red checks on the white.
 Originally from the central part of the Arabian peninsula, it has also spread to other neighboring regions.

 You can find similarities in headdresses worn in countries like UAE, Saudi, Kuwait, etc. Oman and Yemen have a completely different type of head covering, which looks more like an Indian Turban.

 There are so many ways to style the Gutra.
 Men wear Gutras depending on the occasion, age, and social status of the person.